Skip to main content

 Coordinates 53.694716,-6.475566

-Angles from centre to standing stones and then differences.
-The entrance standing stone is best measured at 49° to the centre.
-Although a 47.5° angle best measures front to back, an outer stone confirms this 47.5° angle.
+Angles from the centre to the standing stones and then the differences.
+The entrance standing stone is best measured at 49° from the centre.
+Although a 47.5° angle best measures from front to back, an outer stone confirms this 47.5° angle.

 36,55,74,87,68,(49),39,29